-Infotel is committed to minimizing the negative impacts on the environment, in particular through a policy of limiting its CO2 emissions.
+Infotel is committed to minimizing the adverse impacts of its activities on the environment, in particular through a policy of limiting its CO2 emissions.
 The Group's greenhouse emissions are essentially linked to Infotel employee travel.
-They are low due to employees mainly using public transportation systems for travelling to and from their place of work.
+They are low due to employees mainly using public transportation systems for traveling to and from their place of work.
 In addition, most employee vehicles do not belong to the Group.
 The impact of business travel is thus, for the most part, indirect.

-The Group has a fleet of vehicles that includes 32 cars and 4 motorcycles.
+The Group has a fleet of vehicles that includes 29 cars and 3 motorcycles.
 Infotel considers the best possible fuel solution for each new vehicle contract (electric, hybrid, internal combustion).
 Emissions are very low due to the small size of the fleet.
 The Group has also implemented a video conferencing system to limit business travel.